Litiec/Cubicle/README.md

 # Cubicle
-This is a puzzle game that generates music material to be played by musician or just send it as midi to your main daw
+This is a puzzle game that generates music material that can be send through midi to your main daw